ExpressLRS/Docs/docs/quick-start/transmitters/frsky-r9modules.md

             - Make sure you have updated the OpenTX/EdgeTX firmware of your radio to a newer version
             - Make sure the current model selected on the radio is set up for ExpressLRS Use.
 See the [Radio Preparation] guide.

-    13. With the [ExpressLRS Lua Script] in the Tools page, verify if the firmware version has been updated.
+    13. With the [ExpressLRS Lua Script] in the System Menu's Tools page, verify if the firmware version has been updated.

 === "via STLink"